-As many of you know, for the past couple of years, in addition to practicing Chiropractic and Acupuncture I teach Anatomy & Physiology at LeTourneau University in Longview.
+For the past few years, in addition to practicing Chiropractic and Acupuncture, I've been teaching Anatomy & Physiology at LeTourneau University in Longview.
 It is a huge responsibility but really enjoy it.

 It is unfortunate that insurance policies currently only cover medication, not acupuncture, not chiropractic maintenance adjustments and not the traction based spinal disc decompression treatment.
 They say they cover chiropractic adjustments but in most cases, when you consider the deductibles and co-pays, they really don't.
 It was these reasons that led me to stop dealing with insurance companies so we could offer low cash prices and deal with no insurance companies, period.
 All fees are available here on the website so that there are no surprises.

 The office hours for Acupuncture "Dry Needling" & Chiropractic of Tyler are Monday and Wednesday 10-5 and Friday 10-2 by appointment.